-(3) Aggregate earnings are not included as compensation in the current Summary Compensation Table.
-This item primarily reflects the change in market value of the deemed common stock held in each participant's deferred compensation account.

-(4) The aggregate balance is as of October 31, 2011, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
-The amounts reported in the aggregate balance at October 31, 2011 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table if such individual was included as a named executive officer in the respective previous years.
+- (1) Executive contributions are incentive compensation earned for performance from November 1, 2010 to October 31, 2011 and deferred in December 2011, when they would have otherwise been paid, during fiscal 2012.
+The executives elected to not defer any incentive compensation related to this performance period. - (2) Aggregate earnings are not included as compensation in the current Summary Compensation Table.
+This item primarily reflects the change in market value of the deemed common stock held in each participant's deferred compensation account. - (3) The aggregate balance is as of October 31, 2012, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
+The amounts reported in the aggregate balance at October 31, 2012 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table if such individual was included as a named executive officer in the respective previous years.